-When a person is a victim of domestic violence, he or she may be able to protect themselves with a protective order.
-The protective order, also known as a restraining order, limits the interaction between people, which is seen as an essential way to keep victims safe.
-A judge also could impose other restrictions if he or she determines it necessary.
+When a person is a victim of domestic violence in Chester County, PA, he or she can protect themselves with a protective order.
+The protective order, also called a restraining order, limits the interaction between people.
+This is seen as an essential way to keep victims safe.
+A judge may also impose other restrictions if necessary.

 After a person files a petition for a protective order, a hearing will be scheduled within seven to 10 days.
-The procedure for the hearing is formal and often is like a regular trial.
-During the hearing each side — the alleged victim and the accused — can present evidence, witnesses and testimonies before the judge.
+The procedure for the hearing is formal and often like a regular trial.

-This hearing is considered vital because it is when each person essentially can present their side of the story.
+This hearing is vital because each person can present their side of the story.
 In these hearings, the burden of proof is lighter than in a criminal trial.
-The alleged victim only has to prove need for a protection by a preponderance of evidence instead of beyond a reasonable doubt.
+The alleged victim only has to prove the need for protection by a preponderance of evidence instead of beyond a reasonable doubt.

 If a protection from abuse order is placed against you, you could be prevented from seeing your children, siblings or other family members, depending on who was involved in the alleged incident.
 This could have a serious impact on cases in the future, including custody cases or even child abuse cases.

-Defending yourself against a protective order is important because although it seems minor, the restraining order could have a serious affect on your life.
-Domestic violence cases and protective orders carry a stigma and could make a person appear as dangerous, even if that is not the case.
+Defending yourself against a protective order is important because although it seems minor, the restraining order could have a serious effect on your life.
+Domestic violence cases and protective orders carry a stigma and could make a person appear as dangerous.
 Additionally, violating the order could mean criminal consequences.

 If a person is convicted for violating a protection from abuse order he or she could face a fine of between $300 and $1,000, in addition to imprisonment or supervised probation.
 The court also could extend the protective order for an additional term.
 Any firearms or other weapons that were used or threatened to be used also could be confiscated.